Stop the Bites! is formulated and intended for use by Lawn Care and Pest Control Professionals.

 This means that if an individual is going to spray mosquito treatment in your yard for hire – or any form of pest control – that person must possess a DPR Pest Control Business (PCB) License.
 In addition, the PCB must have an individual responsible at each business location to supervise the operations of the business.
 This supervising individual must possess a DPR Qualified Applicator License (QAL) and hold the appropriate pest control category(ies) for pest control activities conducted by the PCB.

 Check out the Pest Control Business License Packet which includes all of the requirements and information for getting your license in California.
+For information on the California Department of Pesticide Regulation’s website regarding obtaining your license, click here.

 Do I need a license to apply 25(b) – Natural products – for commercial services in Delaware?

 Yes, you do!
 If you are applying a Natural product or any pesticide as part of a business, you need a pesticide business license in the State of Delaware.
 The Pesticide Law in the State of Delaware Code goes into great detail of the law.
+For more information on obtaining your license in Delaware, check out this page.

 Do I need a license to apply 25(b) – Natural products – for commercial services in Kentucky?